thangarajarvind/Red-Blue-Nim/readme.txt

 Programming language used: Python (3.10.2)

-Code structure:
+CODE STRUCTURE:

 DEPTH LIMITED SEARCH is implemented in a separate code file.

-There are 2 files, red_blue_nim.py (and) red_blue_nim_depth.py
+There are 2 files, red_blue_nim_no_depth.py (and) red_blue_nim.py

-red_blue_nim.py - Has the implementation for minmax algo with alpha beta pruning, but NOT with depth limited implantation.
+red_blue_nim_no_depth.py - Has the implementation for minmax algo with alpha beta pruning, but NOT with depth limited implantation.
 It accepts 3 arguments, namely in order: red, blue, player.

-red_blue_nim_depth.py - Has the implementation for minmax algo with alpha beta pruning, and ALSO with depth limited implantation.
+red_blue_nim.py - Has the implementation for minmax algo with alpha beta pruning, and ALSO with depth limited implantation.
 It accepts 4 arguments, namely in order: red, blue, player, depth.